jcdavenport/sentiment_analysis/README.md

 # Sentiment Analysis
 **Text pre-processing, and sentiment analysis using datasets captured from Twitter live stream.**
 :sunglasses:
-Currently, this tool will produce 2 text files:
+This tool will produce 2 sets of text files:
+**TRAINING SET(2 files):**
 The *first* file will contain tweets with a generally **positive** sentiment, such as "I am happy".
 The *second* file will contain tweets with a generally **negative** sentiment, like "I am sad".
+**TESTING SET(2 files):**
+Shortened versions of the first two training files.
+Collected using the same process.
-> These files will be used to train a machine learning algorithm.
+> These files will be used to train a machine learning algorithm, and test it's accuracy.
 >The goal is to assist Artificial Intelligence(AI) development by leveraging sentimental analysis to determine if a
 > human's statement has a positive or negative feeling.
 ---

 #### CONTENTS:
+* **Interactive Command Line Menu** - Gives the user greater control over the whole process.
 * **Mining Tool** - For collecting tweets from the Twitter live-stream.
 The real-time raw data is stored in .json format.
 * **Pre-processing Module** - Extracts the actual tweet text from the raw data.
 This module also removes: